-The Boise Police Department is hiring in 2015.
-The next testing for entry level officer applicants will be in Boise on Saturday March 14, 2015 at 8:30 a.m. and Saturday April 11, 2015 at 8:30 a.m. at Boise State University.
+The Boise Police Department is hiring in 2016.
+The next testing for entry level officer applicants will be in Boise on April 23rd and June 18th at Boise State University.
 To apply as an entry level officer, visit Public Safety Testing's website to register and select a test date.
-The next testing for lateral officer applicants will be in the Summer of 2015.

 The qualifications to test with Boise Police are as follows: